 “Processing,” then, is a certain way of moving through experience wherein we learn from that experience and thus change.
 Those who continually process are continually changing.
 Not superficially, by skimming over the tops of things, but deeply, changing from the inside out.

-To return to Webster’s definition, “the desired end or product” of such processing is peace, a state of rest; we wish to neutralize the discomfort we feel, to release the charge which still accompanies a certain cycle, or set of cycles (patterns, circles), one enclosed within the other.
+To return to Webster’s definition, “the desired end or product” of such processing is peace, a state of rest; we wish to neutralize the discomfort we feel, to release the charge that still accompanies a certain cycle, or set of cycles (patterns, circles), one enclosed within the other.

 Always, the goal is freedom.
 Freedom to unfold our own divine natures.
 Freedom from attachment.
 We seek to break our patterns of repetition, to stop running around in circles and evolve into continuous spiraling action.
 This lofty ideal is accomplished by thoroughly immersing ourselves in the here and now.
 We courageously face, embrace, and thus erase! every single point in each situation which, for some reason unknown to us in the beginning of our “processing,” has temporarily stopped us in our evolutionary path.
 As we plumb our feelings we change.
 We learn.
 We grow.
 There is no end to it.